 - 1. In coordination with ESF 6 and Emergency Management, identify the number of people without food and safe drinking water. - 2.
-Inventory food products/quantities and identify sources to obtain additional needed supplies. - 3.
-Ensure sufficient storage space to store food supplies.
+Inventory food products/quantities and identify sources to obtain additional needed supplies.

 3 The St. Johns County Logistics and POD Strategy is a separate planning document and is on file with St. Johns County Emergency Management